killermann/facilitator-cards/content/blog/adding-modularity-to-your-facilitation-planning.md

 #### Modular In-the-Moment

-For in-the-moment facilitation, modularity helps you prepare for, and respond to, everything that surfaces from your participants.
+For in-the-moment facilitation, modularity helps you be ready for, and respond to, everything that surfaces from your participants.
 Where a linear agenda limits the possible paths forward, a fully-modular approach is entirely open-ended.
 Creating a bunch of modules, and knowing the dials you can use to tweak them, will set you up to facilitate an experience that is truly responsive.

 Make sure you're able to easily sort through the modules you have at your disposal (why index cards are so great Reason #709).
 Be comfy enough with every module you might go to that all you need is a few key words of reminding (don't skip the Modular Prep).
 Leverage break times and individual/reflective activities to plan the next module (this is especially true if you're co-facilitating).
 And know that you won't get to everything you have planned -- and that's the idea!